Mahomes’ feet, arms, lift Chiefs to Super Bowl over Titans

+Oh sure, Mahomes did his usual superb job passing, but it was his 27-yard tap dance down the left sideline late in the first half that gave the Chiefs their first lead.
+From there, they outran the run-oriented Titans and star back Derrick Henry for a 35-24 victory Sunday in the AFC championship.

-At last, for the first time since 1970 and the third time overall, the Chiefs (14-4) are Super Bowl bound.
+At last, for the third time overall, the Chiefs (14-4) are Super Bowl bound.

 In two weeks in Miami, they will play the winner of the NFC title game between Green Bay and San Francisco.